MicrosoftDocs/memdocs/memdocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 ### What did I just do?

 In the Endpoint Manager admin center, you created new security groups, and added existing users and devices to these groups.
-We’ll use these groups in later steps in this tutorial.
+We'll use these groups in later steps in this tutorial.

 ## Create a template in Intune